Sarıyer Belediyespor women's volleyball

-Sarıyer Belediyesi Spor Kulübü is the women's volleyball club based in Istanbul, Turkey.
+Sarıyer Belediyesi Spor Kulübü is the women's volleyball club based in Sarıyer District of Istanbul Province, Turkey.

 History

 2012

 After two undefeated seasons, claiming the championship from the League 3 and League 2, Sariyer climbed to the Turkish First League.

 Sarıyer won the First Bosphorus International Tournament, played in their home court as a pre-season tournament in late September, defeating the German team Alemannia Aachen.

 Emel Çelikpazı was awarded best server.

+Colors

+The club colors are navy and white.